aimeetacchi/Angular/README.md

 myFirstApp - My App, currently building

+a4App - Just a praticing app from following Traversy Media on Youtube.

-Tour Of Cats Version2 - Followed the Tour of Heros Tut on the Angular - https://angular.io/tutorial
+Tour Of Cats Version2 (Complete) - Followed the Tour of Heros Tut on the Angular - https://angular.io/tutorial